roy-pstr/fastapi-serverless-aws-backend-service/README.md

 - Automatic HTTPS with AWS Certificate Manager
 - Basic authentication and authorization with Auth0
 - Automated testing and deployment with GitHub Actions
-- Code quality ensured with static analysis tools Black, Mypy, and Pylint
+- Code quality ensured with static analysis tools Black, Mypy, iSort, Autoflake and Pylint

 ## Prerequisites
 - An AWS account